Get a free, no obligation personal loan quote with rates as low as 9.99%

 Mortgage Lien

-When you take out a mortgage, a lien will be placed on your home by your mortgage lender until you’ve fully paid off your loan.
+When you take out a mortgage, a lien will be placed on your home by your mortgage lender until you’ve fully paid off your loan and discharged it.

 Car Lien